Clelia Farnese: First widowhood

+Second marriage and regency

 As the new husband was chosen a member of a prominent family, Marco III Pio di Savoia, Lord of Sassuolo; Clelia was completely against this new marriage.
 Representatives of other Roman patrician families, such as Vitelli and Caetani, also pursued the Dowager Margravine's hand: with any of them, she would not have to leave the Eternal City; however, Cardinal Farnese, having received permission from Pope Sixtus V for the marriage of his daughter and already signed a marriage contract with the Lord of Sassuolo, which provides Clelia with a rich dowry, placed her under house arrest in the fortress of Ronciglione.
 After some time, Clelia surrendered, and in November 1587 at the Villa Farnese in Caprarola the wedding ceremony took place.

 Clelia had to leave her son and move into the possession of her new husband in Sassuolo.
 The marriage was completely unhappy: Marco III had a jealous and violent character and, at the same time, neglected his marital duties, which suited his wife quite well.
 Very soon Clelia got bored.
 Scandals began between her and her husband, turning into fights.
 Marco III often left her alone; during his absences, Clelia ruled over the Lordship of Sassuolo.
 So, on 2 December 1590, she issued a decree according to which all foreigners living in the territory of the fief for less than four years had to leave it within eight days with their families under the threat of public beating, both men and women.
 In addition, no one was required to provide food, lodging, or service to foreigners of any gender, age or condition, even if they had a family or work relationship with these people, unless the foreigners had a special license to stay in Sassuolo before 1591.
 The penalty for the violation was established by a fine of 25 gold scudi.